 - How does 1 SRO cover a school when the active shooter is moving around?

 BIG 6 is dedicated to developing a solution that is not only effective but also easy to implement.
-With this in mind, BIG 6 developed a safe space that can fit basically every classroom in America, either in existing or new schools without major construction or environmental studies.
+With this in mind, BIG 6 developed a safe space that can fit every classroom in America, whether existing or new schools, without major construction or environmental studies.

 Big 6 Introduces the Vast6!

 The VAST6 is a cutting edge design that keeps everyone safe during active shooter events and tornados.
 This is “security through physical design”, ultimate security protection for students and teachers.